MicrosoftDocs/Advertising/advertising/bingads-13/guides/budget-bid-strategies.md

 With the ManualCpc (manual cost per click) bid strategy, you set your ad group and keyword bids, and Microsoft Advertising uses these bids every time.

 > [!NOTE]
-> As of April 2021, the manual CPC bid strategy can only be used with audience campaigns.
-If you attempt to set manual CPC for any other campaign type, the request will be ignored without error and the bid strategy will be set to enhanced CPC.
+> As of April 2023, the manual CPC bid strategy will be deprecated.
+If you attempt to set manual CPC for any campaign type, the request will be ignored without error and the bid strategy will be set to enhanced CPC.

 ### <a name="manualcpm"></a>ManualCpm
 With the ManualCpm (manual cost per thousand impressions) bid strategy, you set the actual cost you want to pay per 1,000 viewed impressions.
 A viewed impression is counted when more than 50% of the ad pixels are in the user's view and the ad is viewed for at least second.